kirankotari/ncs-yang/README.md

 - [Author and Thanks](#author-and-thanks)

 ## Introduction
-When I was working with big projects to compile a simple yang it use to take long time due to `make clean all` compiles all the yangs persent in the given package.
-When looked in I was able to compile a single yang file with dependencies, which boosted me to make this lib to help other NSO developers.
+We haven't found a simple way to compile single yang file or to create uml diagrams from it.
+We usuall run `make` or `make all` to compile the yang files.
+For uml diagrams we have to copy all the yang files from ncs and the project to an directory and generate uml diagram using `pyang -f uml` command.

-It makes life simplier and easier to compiles only required yang files then all of them. in the big projectsIn the process we collect Makefile dependences and compile it for you.
+Being a developer we wanted to trigger/generate with simple commands or single line commands.
+Which leaded to create this library.

 ## Pre-requisites

-- ncsc command must be reconginsed by the terminal.
+- ncsc, pyang commands must be reconginsed by the terminal.
 - ncs-yang supports both trains of **python** `2.7+ and 3.1+`, the OS should not matter.

 ## Installation and Downloads